-🕾 linn 😥 space.optimisation 🗸
+🕾 linn 🌐 space.optimisation 🗸

 YOUR HOME

 Music Systems YOUR ROOMS

-Rooms Q
+Rooms Main Room

-LINN Main Room
+LINN

 Privacy

 Help & Support

-Kitchen
+DELETE

-Note that a room may be deleted at any time by clicking on the : drop-down menu under the room and clicking on Delete; deleting a room will not affect any completed optimisations, but you will no longer be able to adjust any optimisations made using that room.
-It is therefore advised that rooms be deleted only when you no longer have access to that room, for example if you move house.
+Note that a room may be deleted at any time by clicking on the Delete button below its graphic; deleting a room will not affect any completed optimisations, but you will no longer be able to adjust any optimisations made using that room.
+It is therefore advised that rooms be deleted only when you no longer have access to that room, for example if you move to a new house.

-3 Advanced setup
+3 Advanced setups

-Space Optimisation produces a very accurate model of the interaction between your room and speakers through the use of highly sophisticated acoustic modelling; however, there exist cases where some adjustment of the optimisation inputs is required.
+Space Optimisation produces a very accurate model of the interaction between your room and speakers using highly sophisticated acoustic modelling; however, there exist cases where some adjustment of the optimisation inputs is required.